MiningHQ/miner/README.md

 On first launch, the manager acts as an installer for your rigs.

+## Note

+You might wonder why we don't have a single binary that accepts different flags to install/uninstall/manage the rig.
+We initially had it working this way, except when Windows testing started we found that the command line doesn't work for GUI apps.
+This made it so that we could no longer route commands correctly under Windows and decided to break it up into smaller pieces.

+We might revisit this in the future, for now it gives a consistent experience.

 ## Building

 The following should work for Linux, Windows and MacOS.